The journey of a jailhouse lawyer

 Since my release, I have continued to champion the rights of incarcerated people through my Light of Justice program, highlighting inequities in the post-conviction process and helping people on the inside advocate for themselves and each other.

-In my newsletter, I plan to share:
+In my newsletter, I share:

 My personal archive of letters, photos, and case materials from my time in prison